2019 Accredited Online Library Science Degrees

 Keep in mind that the majority of careers in public and academic librarianship require advanced degrees.
 Therefore, many institutions that offer online bachelor’s degrees in library science also provide opportunities for online Master of Library and Information Science (MLIS) programs, allowing students to further their studies at the same institution.

 There are currently more than 60 ALA-accredited schools in the country, many of which offer online master’s degrees in library science.
 Several hybrid programs also exist, mixing online and on-campus courses.
 While requirements for program admittance vary, applicants seeking an online master’s degree in library science must typically have earned a bachelor’s degree in any major and successfully passed the Graduate Record Examination (GRE).
+To learn more about online master's programs in library science, see our master's overview which includes a list of the best programs.

 Online doctorate programs can prepare students to become librarians in government offices, corporations, or educational institutions.
 Certification requirements for school or community librarians apply in most states.
 Students considering doctoral programs should note that most will include a residence requirement.